 The Medicare statute would be amended by adding a new Section 1860E-2 which establishes the hospital value-based purchasing program for inpatient hospital services, starting FY2007.
 The program would make value-based payments to hospitals based on data reported under the quality measurement system established by the Secretary.
 Hospitals paid under Medicare's prospective payment system (PPS) that have substantially improved the quality of care over the prior year or exceeded an established quality threshold would receive a value-based payment as determined by the Secretary.
-A majority of the total amount available for valuebased payments in any fiscal year would be paid to hospitals that are receiving such payments for exceeding a quality threshold.
+A majority of the total amount available for value-based payments in any fiscal year would be paid to hospitals that are receiving such payments for exceeding a quality threshold.
 Starting in FY2008, the percentage of fund for exceeding a threshold (rather than for quality improvement) in any fiscal year would be greater than the equivalent percentage paid in the previous year.
 Hospitals would be required to comply with all the quality data reporting requirements and attest to the accuracy of the data in order to be eligible for a value-based payment.
-The total amount of value-based payments in a fiscal year would equal the total amount of available funding for such payments for that year.
-The payments would be based on the methods determined by the Secretary and would be made to hospitals no later than the close of the following fiscal year.
+The total amount of value-based payments in a fiscal year would be based on the methods determined by the Secretary and would be made to hospitals no later than the close of the following fiscal year.
 The Secretary would provide each hospital with a description of how its payments for a period determined appropriate by the Secretary would have been affected had the value-based payment program been in effect during that period.

-Value-based payments in a fiscal year would be made from Medicare's Part A Trust fund and would equal specified reductions in those trust fund expenditures as established in Section 6110(b) of the bill.
+Value-based payments in a fiscal year would be made from Medicare's Part A Trust fund and would equal specified reductions in those trust fund expenditures as established in Section 6113(b) of the bill.